microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 The FHIR data model's `reference` associations are one-directional, meaning that structurally, references are always from "parent" Resource to "child" Resource (without a reference pointing in the opposite direction).
 As demonstrated in the chained search above, `Patient` is the "child" with `Observation` as the "parent" Resource.

 Despite this, the FHIR specification does make room for reverse-chained searching with the `_has` parameter.
 The `_has` parameter effectively allows searching for a "child" Resource as referenced by a "parent" Resource.
-This is demonstrated in the reverse-chained search request below, which queries a FHIR server for any `Patient` referenced by a `Observation` containing the code `55284-4`.
+This is demonstrated in the reverse-chained search request below, which queries a FHIR server for any `Patient` referenced by an `Observation` containing the code `55284-4`.
 Note that the `patient` search parameter towards the end functions as a shortened form of `subject:Patient`.

 ```http
 GET {{fhirurl}}/Patient?_has:Observation:patient:code=55284-4